Safety in Offices

 The risks of slipping, tripping and falling in offices can be controlled by simple common sense measures which are outlined in a general risk assessment for office work which can be found here.

 People using computers can develop various problems including headaches, eyestrain and various upper limb disorders including repetitive strain injury (RSI).
 Some of these illnesses can be quite serious but are avoidable if the right equipment is purchased; the workstation is set up correctly and work patterns sensible.

-All staff working on DSE need to complete an Online compulsory DSE Self-Assessment, this will enable you to identify any problems.
+All staff working on DSE need to complete a compulsory on-line DSE Training and DSE Self-Assessment Form, this will enable you to identify any problems.
 In addition, your School will also have its’ own DSE Assessor who will be able to help you.